shaylafolson/apsa.religion.workshop/readme.md

 The workshops will run on **Tuesdays from 2-4pm Eastern Daylight Time (EDT)**, from May 25th to June 15th.
 Check back here for workshop Zoom link.

 ## May 25th (2-4pm EDT)
-### Topic: American Race
+### Topic: Race and Racial Attitudes
-1. Chelsea N. Jones (University of California, Los Angeles) - "Black Americans Ideological Diversity: The Role of the Black Church"
+1. Mariska Jung (Vrije Universiteit Brussel) - "Islamophobia and Antisemitism Articulated via Animal Politics"
 2. Charles M. Turner (University of Utah) - "Out of the Shadows: New Strategies for Identifying Islamophobia"
 3. Noemi Hernandez Alexander (California Baptist University) - "The Politics of Latino-Evangelicals"
 4. Shayla F. Olson (University of Michigan) - "Abortion or Race?
 An Experimental Test of Evangelicals' Preferences"